Emilj100/Coding/project/README.md

 - **CSRF Protection:** Integrating CSRF tokens into forms would help prevent cross-site request forgery attacks.
 - **Enhanced UI/UX:** Additional client-side validation and a more polished interface could be implemented for an even better user experience.
 - **Scalability:** For larger deployments, migrating from SQLite to a more robust database solution and enhancing session management could be beneficial.
-- **API Key Management:** Moving all sensitive API credentials to environment variables or a secure configuration file is recommended.

 In summary, the Health & Fitness Tracker is a robust and feature-rich application that allows users to manage every aspect of their fitness journey.
 With thoughtful design, comprehensive input validation, secure session management, and the use of modern UI frameworks like Bootstrap, this project provides a solid foundation for further development and potential real-world deployment.